SunSerega/Screenshot-Cutter/README.md

-Select screen part with LMB
+Select screen part with LMB (click and drag)

 Cancel selection by pressing Esc or other mouse button (like RMB)